 Tanya: That’s great.

-Debra: The second is, I’m very well organized.
+Debra: The second is, I’m very well organised.
 I always say I’m outwardly casual and inwardly rigorous—a phrase that I got from Christos.
 It’s important for me because I’m a relaxed person.
 I always laugh because I say, if I were at an ATM machine in front of you at Wells Fargo, you’d probably never think I was the CTO at Wells Fargo.
 Especially if I drove up in my Subaru with my dogs barking.
 But I’m really casual, right?
 My other superpower is I can take an enormous amount of complexity and process it and simplify it and make it tangible for everyone.

 Tanya: You mentioned that your wife was formerly in senior leadership at Amazon, so that means you two are both pretty driven, right?
 I always hesitate about asking the work-life balance question.
 But you’ve got two hardworking, driven women in your household.
 How do you navigate, whether you call it work-life balance or I’ve heard recently the term work-life blend, which I think probably works a little better in my schema.
 How do you wrap your head around that?
 How do you think about that?

-Debra: I mentor a lot of women, I have throughout my career, and I always get the work balance question.
+Debra: I mentor a lot of women, I have throughout my career and I always get the work balance question.

 Tanya: It’s annoying.
 I know.
 And I asked it.

 Debra: No, no, it’s an important one.
 I know for me, I can work and not take care of myself if I’m not careful and then I’m not taking care of my family.
 I’m not taking care of my firm, because I’m not taking care of myself.
 So within my context, there are two things that are really helpful.
 One, I believe in the concept of flow.
-My days can be long, and I don’t try to bifurcate them.
+My days can be long and I don’t try to bifurcate them.
 I do what I like to do when I like to do it, as much as possible.
 And my schedule doesn’t afford it that much because I can have days where I’m back-to-back.
 But if I wake up and I really feel like doing a little workout, I do that.
 And because I love my job and I get so much energy from it, it’s easy for me to be here and get absorbed in it.
 As long as I’m really enjoying it, which is most of the time, I stay in that flow.
 And then when I come home, I try to flow into my family.
 I’m deeply connected to my wife and my family and my friends.
 So I try to create a nice balance where I follow my own energy levels through the day and that fuels me.
 I find balance in that, even though most people think I have the most insane days they’ve ever seen in their lives.
 When people visit, they’re just like, “Is this really how you live?” and I’m like, yes!
 But for me, it’s a natural state.
 I encourage people to find their own natural state where each thing they do leads them to more positivity, more energy, as opposed to less.
 Then again, that’s not always possible.
 I have days where, something comes up either at home or at work.
 And it just flattens the whole experience out.
 And that’s normal.
 But most days I pretty much flow through it.

-In terms of balance itself, what I tell young women when they say, “Do you have work-life balance?,” I’m really honest with them, and some people don’t like to hear it.
+In terms of balance itself, what I tell young women when they say, “Do you have work-life balance?,” I’m really honest with them and some people don’t like to hear it.
 But if you want to be in a senior executive in a major corporation, please anticipate before you make that decision.
 It’s like, watch what you wish for, because a lot of your time is going to be focused on work.
 I’m sorry.
 It’s just the way it is.
 I used to be less appropriate when I was young and I was like, “If you want work-life balance, don’t be an executive in a major tech company because it’s a very difficult thing to accomplish.”
 There are many young moms who are striving to be executives that are feeding their babies with a laptop on the kitchen counter, trying to do both and trying to do everything.
 That’s not a perfect balance, but it’s the tradeoff that we all make.
 We all look at our lives and what we want from our lives.
 And that requires tradeoff.
 Some of the tradeoff is you don’t get that work-life balance that much.
 Sometimes, but not as a regular diet, not for me.
 A majority of my time is spent focused on Wells Fargo.

 And when you give that much to work, well, we all have limited resources and some of that comes from family time or personal time.
 It’s OK if people don’t want to give that much and they choose slightly less aspiration.
 But the best Olympic athletes devote their entire time training, running or cycling.
 That’s how they win world cups.
 They don’t have work-life balance.
 If you want to be a top executive in a top firm, you’ve got to train for it.
 Then you’ve got to be high performance.
 That’s the tradeoff.